inovex/falcor-github-example/README.md

 ### Limited GitHub Requests

 When your GitHub request limit is reached, create a GitHub token.
-Then `mv ../github-lib/githubAccess.json.example ../github-lib/githubAccess.json` and insert your token.

-### Browser support
+Then use the `setToken` function on gitlab-lib to set your token for further requests.